saumikn/airlinemaps/readme.md

 The code to create the interactive Leaflet maps can be found in [leaflet/map.js](https://github.com/saumikn/airlinemaps/blob/master/leaflet/map.js).
 This code takes the earlier json data files, and adds them onto the map.
 I then add functions for hover and click events, which filter the map to only show routes connecting to tha airport that the user hovers over.

 ## Screenshots

 Note that in all the images, route lines overlap.
 For example, both American and Delta fly nonstop between Atlanta and Dallas, but only one color can be shown since both lines take up the same space on the map.
+Also, I decided to remove JFK as one of American's hubs because adding a 10th color to the map would make things much more confusing, and JFK only connects to 31 other non-hub domestic cities, significantly fewer than any other hub for any airline.

 &nbsp;